jjcarretero/jjcarretero/README.md

 *I was born in 1987 and I live in Madrid (Spain)*

 I am an architect and a software developer.
 After finishing architecture, my final career project was a parametric evolving urban area, in which I began coding a little.
-I became in love with coding and I decided to study a video game grade to continue to increase my skills with code and 3D modelling (which is very useful in architecture)
+I became in love with coding and I decided to study a video game grade to continue increasing my skills with code and 3D modelling (which is very useful in architecture)

 ### Nowadays...